You've been vaccinated. So what should you do with your vaccine card?

 Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security, said he keeps his vaccination record tucked into his passport (along with a card showing he's been vaccinated against yellow fever).

-Notify you primary care doctor that you've received the vaccine, as you would with any other inoculation.
+Notify your primary care doctor that you've received the vaccine, as you would with any other inoculation.
 This helps health care providers to ensure your record of immunizations is up to date.

+Not everyone has followed experts' advice to store vaccination records someplace secure.
+University of Illinois gymnast Evan Manivong recently nailed a perfect landing during a vault competition — and celebrated by pulling his vaccine card tucked inside his leotard and flashing it to the audience.
+"Go get vaccinated everyone!" the 20-year-old advertising major later tweeted.
+Videos of the magic moment went viral this week.

 What happens if I lose it?